neurobagel/documentation/docs/user_guide/query_tool.md

 #### `protected` subject-level results for aggregate datasets

 !!! example
-    For examples of aggregated matching dataset results, see the last rows of the example query result TSVs in the previous sections.
+    For examples of aggregated matching dataset results, see the last rows of the example query result TSV in the previous two sections.

 A row in a query result TSV may show `protected` for all columns except for `DatasetName`, `PortalURI`, and other dataset-level columns.
 This means the source graph database (node) has been configured (via its corresponding Neurobagel node API) to return only aggregate information about matching subjects e.g., for data privacy reasons.